NachtRaveVL/virtmem-continued/doc/manual.md

 [isWrapped() function](@ref virtmem::BaseVPtr::isWrapped) can be used.

-@note Wrapping regular pointers introduces a small overhead in usage of virtual pointers and is therefore **disabled by default**.
-This feature can be enabled in @ref config.h.
+@note Wrapping regular pointers introduces a small overhead in usage of virtual pointers and is **enabled by default**.
+This feature can be disabled for a small performance boost in @ref config.h.

 ## Dealing with large data structures {#aLargeStructs}